MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/09-configure-monitoring.md

 ## Enable the monitoring addon

-Once our workspace is ready, we can integrate the Azure Monitor for containers monitoring add-on into it.
+Once our workspace is ready, we can integrate the Azure Monitor for containers monitoring addon into it.

 1. We need the **resource id** of our workspace to enable the addon.
 Run the following command and make a note of the result.